1.0 - Introduction

 Note: You can apply more than one access role to a member, however where they clash on the same module the access role with the highest restriction level will be applied.

-Step 2: Select 'Members and access'
+Step 2: From the left-hand menu, choose 'Members and Access'.

 9.1 - Previewing a members access